Modelling the Kohn-Sham potential for molecular dissociation with orbital-independent functionals: a proof of principle

 Figure~\ref{fig:fcond} shows the co-motion $f_\cond(x)$ obtained as described above.
 The physical interpretation of this co-motion is quite simple and reasonable, yielding the position of the remaining electron as function of the position $x$ of the reference electron.
 In Fig.~\ref{fig:fcond}, we label $\Omega_A$ the region where the reference electron feels only the field of nucleus A and vice versa for $\Omega_B$.~\cite{GiaNeuBaeGie-JCTC-22} In $\Omega_A$ (shaded red area), when the reference electron is either sitting on nucleus A or on its right, up to $\approx$\SI{20}{\bohr}, the position of the remaining electron is constant and negative, $\approx$\SI{-5.35}{\bohr}, thus it is located around nucleus B. In turn, when the reference electron is on nucleus B or on its left, the position of the remaining electron is constant and positive, $\approx$\SI{5.35}{\bohr}, thus it is located around nucleus B, as indicated in Fig.~\ref{fig:fcond} in $\Omega_B$ (shaded blue areas).
 When the reference electron is being ionized and is located at large positive values of $x$, the remaining electron is close to nucleus A, thus the reference electron effectively feels the field of nucleus B (therefore, the region on the right is labelled $\Omega_B$).
 The transition regions (in purple) correspond to regions where the reference electron feels both nuclei.

 As indicated in point 3., we then construct an approximate \textsl{conditional} density via Eq.~\eqref{eq:ncondansatz}.
-The width of the Gaussian, indicated as $\beta^{f_\cond}(x)$ to indicate that it is associated to the co-motion $f_\cond(x)$, is determined numerically from the normalization condition for the \textsl{conditional} density.
+The width of the Gaussian, $\beta^{f_\cond}$, associated to the co-motion $f_\cond$, is determined numerically from the normalization condition for the \textsl{conditional} density.
 The function $\beta^{f_\cond}(x)$ is plotted in Fig.~(SM1) of the Supplemental Material, together with the widths $\beta^{f_\sce}(x)$ and $\beta^{f_\text{EXX}}(x)$, which are associated to different kinds of co-motions (SCE and EXX) and will be illustrated later.

-Figure~\ref{fig:ncondfig} is the first main result of this work: we show our approximate \textsl{conditional} density, obtained from the \textit{ansatz}~(\ref{eq:ncondansatz}), and we compare it with the exact one.
+Figure~\ref{fig:ncondfig} is the first main result of this work: we show our approximate \textsl{conditional} density $n_\cond^{f_\cond} (x_1, x_2)$, obtained from the \textit{ansatz}~(\ref{eq:ncondansatz}), and we compare it with the exact one.
 In the left column of the figure, where the \textsl{conditional} densities are plotted as $3$D surfaces, the accuracy of the proposed \textit{ansatz} stands out.
 The only region of appreciable deviation is around $x_2\approx -\frac{R}{2}$ and $x_1 \in \Omega_B$, where there is an excess of probability density (as well as around $x_2 \approx \frac{R}{2}$ and $x_1 \in \Omega_A$, less visible in the figure).
 Plotting the natural logarithm of both \textsl{conditional} densities stresses other structural differences between the two, notably their different decay along the diagonal $x_1=x_2$.